Description

 There are no deficiency symptoms for fennel, as it is not considered an essential nutrient.

-Fennel works synergistically with uva-ursi to help alleviate symptoms of cystitis.
-There are no well-documented antagonisms for fennel.
+Fennel works synergistically with uva-ursi to help alleviate symptoms of cystitis by supporting urinary tract health.
+It also pairs well with ginger and peppermint for digestive support.
+There are no well-documented antagonistic interactions for fennel.

 Fennel